 Is Squarespace Good for SEO?

-Squarespace is genuinely good for SEO - strong enough to rank competitive keywords on the first page when paired with quality content.
+Squarespace is genuinely good for SEO, strong enough to rank competitive keywords on the first page when paired with quality content.
 It handles the SEO basics well, but it has real limitations compared to WordPress and other platforms.
 This guide covers what Squarespace does right, where it falls short, the best Squarespace templates for SEO, realistic ranking timelines, and how to get the best search rankings from the platform.

 Is Squarespace Good for SEO?